Robert0100/Robert0100/README.md

 - 🔭 I’m currently working on ...
 Unemployed (:
 - 🌱 I’m currently learning ... .Net Web Development
 - 👯 I’m looking to collaborate on ...
 C#
 - 🤔 I’m looking for help with ...
-C# Web Developmet
+C# Web Development
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Robert.000@outlook.com
 - 😄 Pronouns: ...
 He/Him